Will-D301/ASX-Market-Data-Pipeline/README.md

 The code for this comparison can be found in `notebooks/backtest_comparison.ipynb`

 ### Methodology
-Results were crafted from the market data of companies who were public from 2010-01-01 to 2020-12-31.
+Results were crafted from the market data of companies who were public from 2010-01-01 to 2020-12-31 and currently listed on the ASX50.
-Both methods had a starting equity of 100 for each company and equity was recorded and calculated every day The entry/exit cost was calculated to be 0.00005 basis points
+Both methods had a starting equity of 100 for each company and equity was recorded and calculated every day The entry/exit cost was calculated to be 0.00005 basis points per entry and exit.
 #### Going Long
-The going long method involved buying at the open price in 2010-01-01 and selling in 2020-12-31
+The going long method involved buying at the open price of each company in 2010-01-01 and selling at the close price in 2020-12-31
 #### Bayesian Strategy
 For every ticker we run a simple Bayesian probability update:
 - Two independent Beta distributions track the likelihood that the next day opens above the prior close conditional on whether the current day closed up or down.